pondrejk/dizzer/chap2-carto_insight.md

 Compared to stations and agents, events with episodic presence seem to be the least data-rich, but their analytic potential stems from their large numbers.
 Clusters of georeferenced point events, a.k.a. point clouds are at the core of spatial analysis based on mobile data.

+TODO -- this is not to say that the above is a full aspect of spatial big data, The big data properties can be expressed both in the spatial and attribute sides of spatial data.
+The point spatial data are interseting because they tend to create clusters of high spatial density which is cartographically chellenging.

+-- Many innovative uses of Big Data could be called “now-casting,” said Varian.
+This term refers to the use of real-time data to describe contemporaneous activities before official data sources are available.
+“We’ve got a real-time variable, Google search queries, which are pretty much continuous,” said Varian.
+“Even if all you’ve got is a contemporaneous correlation, you’ve still got a six-week lead on the reported values” for certain types of data. (which types?)
+@bollier2010promise

+But often the spatial aspect of data is spatially not very dense and static (e.g. road network) so mapping it isn't that hard.
+Big data comes in with high temporal density in attributes (e.g. traffic playing out on the road network) which again produces a cartographic challenge of a differnt kind (more in interaction and exploratory fashion) -- cartographic challenges of high spatial and temoporal density are the topic of the next chapter.

 ## 2.2 Spatio-temporal knowledge discovery and visual analytics